MPh-py/MPh/docs/limitations.md

 ## Platform differences

-The Comsol API offers two distinct ways to run a simulation session on the local machine.
+The [Comsol API][japi] offers two distinct ways to run a simulation session on the local machine.
 One may either start a "stand-alone" client, which does not require a Comsol server.
 Or one may start a server separately and have a "thin" client connect to it via a loop-back network socket.
 The first approach is more lightweight and more reliable, as it keeps everything inside the same process.
 The second approach is slower to start up and relies on the inter-process communication to be robust, but would also work across the network, i.e., for remote sessions where the client runs locally and delegates the heavy lifting to a server running on another machine.
 If we